 Retired with the opening of Terminal 3 in 2010.
-Used as a back-up terminal.
+Used as a backup terminal.

 Málaga Airport lies 8km miles south-west of the city centre.

-The best option is to take a local train into the city.
+The best option is to take a local train to the city.
 Line C1 of the RENFE suburban trains connects the airport to downtown Málaga and other locations on the Costa del Sol.
 The trains run every 20 minutes from 06:44 to 00:54 and the trip takes approximately 15 minutes.

 Take the train towards Fuengirola for Torremolinos and Benalmadena and get off at Maria Zambrano (unless otherwise instructed), which is the main transport hub for the city.

 If you're going further, for example to Marbella, you'll need to take a bus or hire a rental car from the airport.

 Cost: EUR 1.70 to Málaga, EUR 3.55 to Fuengirola